 Land and building packages

-A land and building package, for the purpose of the concession, is a contract for the purchase of land and the construction of a new house, townhouse, apartment, unit or commercial building.
+For the purposes of the off-the-plan concession, a land and building package is a contract for the purchase of a building such as a new house, apartment, unit, or commercial premises.

 The concession is available whether or not there has been a new subdivision.

-A refurbished lot, for the purpose of the concession, is a contract for the refurbishment of an existing building where the refurbishment is not complete at the date of contract.
+For the purpose of the concession, a refurbished lot is a contract for the refurbishment of an existing building where the refurbishment is not complete at the date of contract.

 Examples of refurbishment are the conversion of an office building or warehouse into residential apartments and where new construction works take place internally but the facade or shell of the original building is retained.

 For refurbished lots, the off-the-plan concession only applies to the first sale after registration of the plan of subdivision.
-It does not apply to subsequent transactions, including transactions which are sub-sales under Part 4A of the Act.
+It does not apply to subsequent transactions, including transactions which are sub-sales under Part 4A of the Duties Act 2000 (the Act).

 Apply for an off-the-plan concession